Skip to content

 If you've already read our high-level concepts page you'll recognize several of these steps.

-This tutorial has two main parts: Building a RAG pipeline and Building an agent, with some smaller sections before and after.
+This tutorial has three main parts: Building a RAG pipeline, Building an agent, and Building Workflows, with some smaller sections before and after.
 Here's what to expect:

 • Using LLMs: hit the ground running by getting started working with LLMs.
 We'll show you how to use any of our dozens of supported LLMs, whether via remote API calls or running locally on your machine.